seopatel/BIS15W2021_spatel/lab2/lab2_hw.md

 Make sure to use the formatting conventions of RMarkdown to make your report neat and clean!

 1. What is a vector in R?
-Vectors are a way of organizing data in R. They are an ordered list of numbers or charcters.
+Vectors are a type of data structure in R. They are a way of organizing data in R. They are an ordered list of numbers or characters.

 2. What is a data matrix in R?
-A data matrix is a series of stacked vectors, similar to a data table.
+A data matrix (another data structure) is a series of stacked vectors, similar to a data table.

 3. Below are data collected by three scientists (Jill, Steve, Susan in order) measuring temperatures of eight hot springs.
 Run this code chunk to create the vectors.